-Due: 10/09/2018 Weighting: 25%
+Due: 09/09/2019 Weighting: 25%

 In week 7, students will take a multiple-choice quiz in iLearn.
-The quiz questions are based on unit readings, lectures and tutorials from weeks 1-6.
-The quiz will be open all day on Monday the 10th of September, 2018, and students are welcome to take it anywhere they like.
+The quiz questions are based on unit readings, lectures, and tutorials from weeks 1-6.
+The quiz will be open all day on Monday September 9, 2019, and students are welcome to take it anywhere they like.
 Students have one (1) hour to complete the quiz and they are welcome to consult supporting materials.
 Only one attempt is allowed.
 Detailed instructions including examples will be provided in week 3.